 You've just identified a whole hoard of bad backlinks swarming your site.

-An army of the walking dead—dead backlinks, that is—is at your door.
+An army of the walking dead—dead backlinks, that is—at your door.

 They're there to bite, scratch and eat your site alive.